CaptainMirage/CaptainMirage/README.md

 ## Let's talk and whatnot!

-📫 Reach out to me at KamiLockwood@proton.me and or captainmirage on discord if you have any questions or just want to chat.
+📫 Reach out to me at CaptainDecoys@proton.me and or captainmirage on discord if you have any questions or just want to chat.
 I'm always here for my fellow fans!

 ## Current Projects